purplefruit1/1v1.duln/README.md

 Latest:

+catalog_2024.02.11.17.34.57 (4.621) (LP+)

+Catalog Hash: catalog_2024.02.11.17.34.57.hash

+Catalog Json: catalog_2024.02.11.17.34.57.json

+Older Versions: (Must use version spoofers to access, normally disabled a while after the latest release comes out)

+Please Note: You will have to use older releases of dulncheck for older versions as they are not actively supported within latest releases.

 2024.02.08.14.36.16 (4.62) (LP+)

 Catalog Hash: catalog_2024.02.08.14.36.16.hash

 Catalog Json: catalog_2024.02.08.14.36.16.json

-Older Versions: (Must use version spoofers to access, normally disabled a while after the latest release comes out) Please Note: You will have to use older releases of dulncheck for older versions as they are not actively supported within latest releases.

 2024.01.30.11.45.06 (4.611) (LP+)